vincentnam/docker_datalake/README.md

                     - Unexpected Success: 0
                     - Failed: 0
                     - Sum of execute time for each test: 502.9311 sec.
-        - [x] MongoDb database for metadata
-            - [ ] Replication for single point of failure problem (REALLY IMPORTANT ! -> if MongoDB datas are corrupted, all data in the datalake are useless)
             - [x] Trigger for new input to launch a new Airflow job
             - [x] Create middleware for swift proxy (Webhook trigger to launch Airflow jobs)
             - [ ] Use X-Webhook in Swift (secure way)
             - [ ] Optimizations
+- [ ] Metadata management zone
+     - [x] MongoDb database for metadata
+            - [ ] Replication for single point of failure problem (REALLY IMPORTANT ! -> if MongoDB datas are corrupted, all data in the datalake are useless)
+     - [ ] Test other database as metadata management system
+     - [ ] Implement metadata metamodel
-- [x]  The process area
+- [x] Process area
-    - [ ] Upgrade to version 2.0 (stable) if possible
+    - [x] Upgrade to version 2.0 (stable) if possible
     - [x] Airflow deployment (docker image)
         - [x] Docker image
         - [x] Installation on VM
         - [x] Resources allocation
-            - [x] Parallel executor
+            - [x] Parallel executor (Celery)
             - [ ] Kubernetes executor
     - [x] Airflow job creation / configuration
         - [x] Handle hook from Swift middleware (Webhook)